Wilson's disease: Diagnosis

 Wilson's disease may be suspected on the basis of any of the symptoms mentioned above, or when a close relative has been found to have Wilson's.
 Most have slightly abnormal liver function tests such as raised aspartate transaminase, alanine transaminase, and bilirubin levels.
 Alkaline phosphatase levels are relatively low in those with Wilson's-related acute liver failure.
 If the liver damage is significant, albumin may be decreased due to an inability of damaged liver cells to produce this protein; likewise, the prothrombin time (a test of coagulation) may be prolonged as the liver is unable to produce proteins known as clotting factors.
 If neurological symptoms are seen, magnetic resonance imaging of the brain is usually performed; this shows hyperintensities in the part of the brain called the basal ganglia in the T2 setting.
 MRI may also demonstrate the characteristic "face of the giant panda" pattern.
+The diagnosis is often delayed, with an average time from symptom onset to diagnosis of approximately 2 years, though this delay can range from immediate recognition to 30 years, partly due to variable presentation and need for multiple specialized tests.

 No totally reliable test for Wilson's disease is known, but levels of ceruloplasmin and copper in the blood, as well of the amount of copper excreted in urine during a 24-hour period, are together used to form an impression of the amount of copper in the body.
 The most accurate test is a liver biopsy.